socradar-io/n8n-nodes-socradar/docs/implementation-guide.md

   type: 'string', // or other types
   required: true, // or false
   default: '',
-  description: 'Description of the parameter',
+  description: 'Description of the parameter'
 }
 ```